 - The president of the Russian Federation approved distance selling of over-the-counter (OTC) medicines and medical devices.
-Distance selling means any sale that does not entail a visit to the pharmacy by the purchaser (e.g. online sales, home deliveries) and can be carried out by pharmacy organizations licensed to engage in pharmaceutical activities and authorized by the Federal Service for Surveillance in Healthcare.
-The procedure for distance selling, the rules for delivering OTC medicines to the population is yet to be established. - Moreover, a new law has been passed, specifying the President's initiative, that allows the distance sale of medicines, with the exception of prescription ones, as well as medicines that are subject to strict record keeping and storage and alcohol-containing medicines with a volume fraction of ethyl alcohol of more than 25%.
+Distance selling means any sale that does not entail a visit to the pharmacy by the purchaser (e.g. online sales, home deliveries) and can be carried out by pharmacy organizations licensed to engage in pharmaceutical activities and authorized by the Federal Service for Surveillance in Healthcare (Roszdravnadzor). - A new law has been passed, specifying the President's initiative, that allows the distance sale of medicines, with the exception of prescription ones, as well as medicines that are subject to strict record keeping and storage and alcohol-containing medicines with a volume fraction of ethyl alcohol of more than 25%.
 In case of an emergency and when there is a threat of spread of a dangerous disease, the Government of the Russian Federation is entitled to establish a temporary procedure for the distance sale of all medicines (with the exception of narcotic and psychotropic medicines, as well as alcohol-containing medicines with a volume fraction of ethyl alcohol of more that 25 %).
-The latter provision is valid until 31 December 2020. - Following the initiative of the Ministry of Economic Development of Russia, the Council of the Eurasian Economic Commission exempted importation of goods necessary to prevent the spread of coronavirus infection from customs duties.
+The latter provision is valid until 31 December 2020. - Moreover, on 18 May 2020 the Decree of the Government No 637, which regulates the launch of distance selling of medicines, entered into force.
+In order to engage in distance sales of OTC medicines pharmacies need have to own/have: - license to carry out pharmaceutical activities for at least one year; - at least 10 places (pharmacies) for carrying out pharmaceutical activities on the territory of a Russian region; - premises for storing orders; - a website with the ability to choose a payment method (mobile application is allowed); - their own (or contractual) courier service equipped with thermo-transportation technologies; - a system of electronic and (or) mobile payments that allows customer to pay for the goods directly at delivery location. - Roszdravnadzor is authorized to issue permits for distance sales of medicines and maintain a register of pharmacy websites that are allowed to engage in distance sales.
+The decision to issue / refuse to issue a permit shall be made by Roszdravnadzor within five working days. - Following the initiative of the Ministry of Economic Development of Russia, the Council of the Eurasian Economic Commission exempted importation of goods necessary to prevent the spread of coronavirus infection from customs duties.
 The duty-free import regime applies to personal protective equipment, vaccines, laboratory reagents, boxes and stretchers for transporting patients, bags for transporting hazardous biological waste, blood transfusion systems, tubes for artificial lungs ventilation, syringes and catheters, materials used for the production of personal protective equipment, disinfectants.
-The measure applies to goods imported from 16 March 2020 to 30 September 2020. - The Ministry of Industry and Trade of the Russian Federation and the Ministry of Economic Development of the Russian Federation together with the Federal Service for Accreditation issued the following recommendations to certification bodies and applicants for mandatory certification: - postpone the inspection control procedure for up to 6 months in relation to valid certificates of conformity for serial production, if the next scheduled inspection control must be within the period related to the spread of COVID-19, - in respect of valid certificates of conformity for serial production that expire within the period related to the spread of COVID-19, certification bodies that periodically evaluated such certified products may issue a new serial certificate taking into account the positive results of the latter periodic evaluation of such certified products, etc.
+The measure applies to goods imported from 16 March 2020 to 30 September 2020. - In order to get exemption from customs duties with respect to the abovementioned goods, it is necessary to obtain confirmation of their designated purpose.
+Such confirmation may be issued by the authorized executive bodies of the constituent entities (regions) of the Russian Federation, by the Ministry of Health (for finished products) and by the Ministry of Industry and Trade (for raw materials, materials and components).